jan-pfr/sem-group8/use-cases/Use-Case-4.md

 ### Trigger

-A request for the population of people, people living in cities and people not living in cities information is sent to User.
+Organisation wants a report for the current population of cities and non cities.

-## MAIN SUCCESS SCENARIO
+### MAIN SUCCESS SCENARIO

-1. Organisation request population information of population of people, people living in cities and people not living in cities organised by largest to smallest for each continent, region and country.
+1. Organisation request a report for current population of cities and non cities.
-2. User searches population of population of people, people living in cities and people not living in cities for each continent, region and country.
+2. System provides requested data
-3. User extracts current population of people, people living in cities and people not living in cities for each continent, region and country.
+3. User extracts current population information from the system.
 4. User provides report to organisation.

-## EXTENSIONS
+### EXTENSIONS

 3. **Database does not connect**:
     1. User informs developer that database is not connecting.

-## SUB-VARIATIONS
+### SUB-VARIATIONS

 None.

-## SCHEDULE
+### SCHEDULE

 **DUE DATE**: Release 1.0